boomcamp/WP-Final-Project/README.md

 ## Theme and Design

-For the theme you need to build a `custom theme from scratch` that has a `responsive layout`.
+You can create your own custom theme or use an existing theme it should have a `responsive layout`.

 ***Please take note that any Theme Builders are not allowed!***